kleopatra999/toolbelt/Readme.md

     $ createdb toolbelt
     $ cat toolbelt.sql | psql toolbelt

-The toolbelt site uses `heroku-bouncer` to synchronize the session with different Heroku properties and track the page visits.
-In order to do so, [set your app as an OAuth client](https://github.com/heroku/heroku-bouncer#use) and add a custom `SESSION_SECRET` env. var.

 Run `bundle exec rake` to run the site's test suite.

 # Publishing Updates